CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

  - /display/CL321/Monitoring+Virtual+Device+Counters
  - /pages/viewpage.action?pageId=5126789
 pageID: 5126789
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-Cumulus Linux gathers statistics for VXLANs and VLANs using virtual device counters.
+---Cumulus Linux gathers statistics for VXLANs and VLANs using virtual device counters.
 These counters are supported on Tomahawk, Trident II+ and Trident II-based platforms only; see the [Cumulus Networks HCL](http://cumulusnetworks.com/hcl/) for a list of supported platforms.